kimbjerge/insectTracking/README.md

 | size | The average number of blob pixels in one track. | 73563.79 |
 | distance | The euclidean distance in pixels the centerpoint of the blobs have moved throughout a track. | 65 |

+#### Print statistics ####
+Run the Python script "python print_statistics.py" to plot figures on the seasonal dynamics of insects to be used for inspiration.

 ## Who do I talk to? ##
 Kim Bjerge